 Parts of a Pin

-Knowing the parts of a pin will help you identify the right pin for the sewing job you want to accomplish.
+Knowing the parts of a pin will help you identify the best pin for the sewing job you want to accomplish.

 Head